Knife attack on German train severely injures 3 people

 Published

-A knife attack on a high-speed train in Germany left three people severely wounded, the Bavarian Red Cross said Saturday.
-Police said a man has been arrested in…Full Article
+The Bavarian Red Cross says a knife attack on a high-speed train in Germany left three people severely injured

 Published

-A knife attack on a high-speed train in Germany left three people severely wounded, the Bavarian Red Cross said Saturday.
-Police said a man has been arrested in…Full Article

-A knife attack on a high-speed train in Germany left three people severely wounded, the Bavarian Red Cross said on Saturday.
-Police..
+The Bavarian Red Cross says a knife attack on a high-speed train in Germany left three people severely injured

-TOKYO — The Associated Press reports that a 24-year-old Japanese man stabbed multiple people on a Tokyo subway train on..